 Motuihe Island has wonderful beaches, bush and birds.
 A track network has been established to enable visitors to walk and explore the Island’s treasures.

-Note: Regretfully Motuihe Trust will not be offering guided walks for Summer 2019/2020 due to DOC Wharf Closure
+Note: Regretfully Motuihe Trust will not be offering guided walks for Summer 2021/22 due to Covid-19 restrictions.